 For possible future reference, there is a discussion on the mailing list at the moment:

 And as well as a mask that clips the map content, people sometimes just want to overlay the map with a grey mask, or a blur or something.
 See

-#12 Updated by Regis Haubourg about 5 years ago
+#12 Updated by Regis Haubourg over 6 years ago

 I tried to achieve a synthetic proposal here:

 Please tell us if somebody disagrees or as suggestions.
 I would be glad to fund this.